apache/sling-whiteboard/featuremodel/feature-extension-apiregions/README.md

 `BundleMappingHandler` - This handler creates a mapping file `idbsnver.properties` that maps the Artifact ID to a bundle symbolic name and version.
 A tilde `~` is used in the value of the map to separate BSN and version.

 `BundleArtifactFeatureHandler` - This handler creates 3 mapping files:
-    `bundles.properties`: maps bundles to the original feature they were in.
+* `bundles.properties`: maps bundles to the original feature they were in.
 A bundle could be from more then one feature.
-    `features.properties`: maps features to regions.
+* `features.properties`: maps features to regions.
 A feature can be in more than one region.
-    `regions.properties`: maps regions to packages.
+* `regions.properties`: maps regions to packages.
 A region can expose more than one package.

+The location of the files created by the `BundleArtifactFeatureHandler` handler is stored in a system property with name `apiregions.` + filename.
+So to obtain the file name of the `bundles.properties` file, make the following call:

+    System.getProperty("apiregions.bundles.properties")